fastify/avvio/README.md

 main().catch((err) => console.error(err))
 ```

-Unlike `after` and `use`, `assimilate` is *not* chainable.
+Unlike `after` and `use`, `await after` is *not* chainable.
 However the resolved promise value will be the app instance so it is still async chainable.

 -------------------------------------------------------
 <a name="ready"></a>